barryvdh/laravel-elfinder/readme.md

 You need to copy the assets to the public folder, using the following artisan command:

     php artisan asset:publish barryvdh/laravel-elfinder

+Remember to publish the assets after each update (or add the command to your post-update-cmd in composer.json)

 You can now add the routes for elFinder to your routes.php